Turnov: History

-Turnov was founded as a Bohemian town around 1250 by Jaroslav and Havel of Markvartice on a spur of rock overlooking the Jizera River.
+The first written mention of Turnov is in a deed of King Ottokar II from 1272.
+Turnov was founded around 1250 by Jaroslav and Havel of Markvartice on a spur of rock overlooking the Jizera River.
 A Dominican cloister was founded by Saint Zdislava, wife of Sir Havel.
-During the Middle Ages, Turnov came into the possession of the Wartenberg and Smiřický noble houses.
+During the later medieval period, Turnov came into the possession of the Wartenberg and Smiřický noble houses.
 The medieval town was frequently vulnerable to fires – it was burnt by Lusatian crusaders in 1468 and during the Thirty Years' War by Swedes in 1643, as well as a conflagration in 1707.

 Turnov has long been known for its expertise with gemstones.
 It attracted many medieval craftsmen and artisans who produced jewelry out the local Bohemian garnet.
-The first European technical school for the processing of gemstones, metals, and jewelry, nowadays the Applied Arts Secondary School, was founded in Turnov in 1884 and still exists as one of the best schools of this type in the world.
+The first European technical school for the processing of gemstones, metals and jewelry, nowadays the Applied Arts Secondary School, was founded in Turnov in 1884 and still exists as one of the best schools of this type in the world.